-Over the last several decades, substance abuse and drug dependence has grown exponentially among the population.
+Over the last several decades, alcohol and drug abuse dependence has grown exponentially among the population.
 Addiction is a chronic disorder, progressive in nature, which affects millions of people from all walks of life.
-An addiction typically manifests in incessant drug or alcohol seeking and use.
+An addiction typically manifests in incessant alcohol and drug seeking and use.
 It is a complex, biological, psychological and social disorder, characterized by persistent use of substances or dangerous behaviors, despite the potential or existing consequences.
 It is well understood that chemical dependence is a problem that cannot be cured.
 However, successful lifelong management of this disorder is possible with proper treatment, administered by medical professionals and staff who specialize in addiction rehabilitation.

-At Restore Treatment Center, it is our main priority to bring about a healthy future for each of our clients, by providing assistance in the cessation of their physical and psychological dependence on drugs or alcohol.
+At Restore Treatment Center, it is our main priority to bring about a healthy future for each of our clients, by providing assistance in the cessation of their physical and psychological dependence on alcohol and drugs.
 This is done through comprehensive treatment programs, which incorporate both traditional and holistic therapies.
 Clients of Restore are given an individualized treatment plan that is tailored to suit his or her own unique needs, and addresses any underlying issues related to substance abuse and addiction.
 We are committed to the recovery of each and every resident of the Restore community.
 When seeking support from Restore Treatment Center, you can be sure that your best interest is of the highest importance to us.
-If you are chemically dependent on drugs or alcohol, or need help correcting a behavioral addiction, speak with an addiction specialist at Restore Treatment LA.
+If you are chemically dependent on alcohol or drugs, or need help correcting a behavioral addiction, speak with an addiction specialist at Restore Treatment LA.
 We have counselors on staff 24 hours a day, 7 days a week to take your call.
-Call Restore Treatment Center at 855-636-5785 to speak with one of our addiction specialists today.
+Call Restore Treatment Center at (888) 979-4570 to speak with one of our addiction specialists today.

 It is fairly common for many addicts to experience difficulty admitting that they have a problem.
 In our society, addiction is often misunderstood to be a matter of one’s “flaws,” or one’s inability to experience enough pleasure to get and stay happy.
 However, there are two main features that, without professional help, will remain out of one’s control.